samiwazni/FAQ_React_TailwindCSS_Widget/README.md

 - Responsive design
 - Toggle between single and multiple question selection modes
 - Smooth transitions for opening and closing FAQ items
-- Built with React, TypeScript and Tailwind CSS
+- Built with React and TailwindCSS

 ## Screenshot